OzgenKoklu/Unity_Jr_CwC_Unit5/README.md

 Here is my profile in Unity Learn: https://learn.unity.com/u/ozgen_koklu

+28.04.2022 - Added challenge scene to the repo.
+Including a whack 'em all style game.

+Optional challenges from main prototype still missing.
+Will add them soon.

 # Short Gameplay clip - (coming after I complete bonus challenges)

 This was the most complete pack yet.
 It is completely playable, and if you wanna play it, here is the link for the WebGL version: https://play.unity.com/mg/other/webgl-builds-185685